jsforce/jsforce-website/src/documents/blog/posts/20140115-jsforce-repl-tips.html.md

 coffee>
 ```

 To execute a simple SOQL, just type as follows.
-You can see no parens are required.
+You can see no parentheses are required.

 ```
 coffee> query "SELECT Id, Name FROM Account"